Today, I want to touch on intervention programmes. This is one area that parents find mind boggling.

 - DAS, which is private but subsidized

-- Private psychologists (can be an educational or a clinical psychologist.
+- Private psychologists.
+It can be an educational or a clinical psychologist.
 While both can administer cognitive tests, my preference is to go to an educational psychologist given the setting they work in.
-You can refer to the below chart for an overview of their respective scope of work)
+You can refer to the chart above for an overview of their respective scope of work

 Each of the above option has its pros and cons and it’ll be good if you do your own due diligence beforehand.
 And it is important that you seek out a psychologist that specializes in the areas you’re concerned with.

 The process of deriving at a diagnosis has an element of subjectivity.
 When I had my daughter assessed, we went to a psychologist who work in a team of 2 (most work singly), each administering different parts of the tests and thereafter reached an agreed diagnosis after taking into consideration both psychologists’ views.

 There are psychologists who are box-tickers and do not make further observations or gather additional information that would aid in the assessment process.
 This can lead to a mis-diagnosis, which some parents have shared with me from their experiences.